West Virginia Catastrophic Injuries Attorneys

 To the victim of harm, all injuries can feel catastrophic, especially initially.
-Slipping and falling for example, even if the injury only results in minor bruising, can be shocking and jarring.
+Slipping and falling, for example – even if the injury only results in minor bruising – can be shocking and jarring.
 Or, being involved in a car accident can be traumatic, even if one is not seriously injured.

-But some accidents and injuries are objectively catastrophic, and are characterized as such because of the degree of losses and disability that victims are left with.
+But some accidents and injuries are objectively catastrophic and are characterized as such because of the degree of losses and disabilities that victims are left with.
 If you have suffered a catastrophic injury or are the loved one of someone who has suffered this type of injury, our lawyers at The Masters Law Firm can help you navigate the legal process and start recovering financial compensation for your harm.

-Types of Catastrophic Injuries
+Types Of Catastrophic Injuries